Correlation Improves Group Testing: Modeling Concentration-Dependent Test Errors: Theoretical Results

+Second, in Theorem~\ref{thm:eff}, we show that in the low prevalence setting, the Dorfman procedure using \CP achieves no lower effective efficiency than using \NP, up to a constant multiplier.
+This multiplier is determined by the viral load distribution among infected individuals, the test sensitivity function, and the pooling method. \begin{theorem} $\lim_{\alpha\to 0^+}\dfrac{\gamma_{\cp,\alpha}}{\gamma_{\np,\alpha}}\geq (1 + \delta)^{-1}$, where $\delta = \dfrac{\PP_{\cp,\alpha}(Y=1, \Dt=0\mid S>0)}{\PP_{\cp,\alpha}(Y=1, \Dt > 0\mid S>0)}$ and $\Dt = \sum_{i=1}^{n} W_i$. \end{theorem} Here, $\Dt$ represents the number of positives identified if individual tests are performed on the samples in the pool.\footnote{Here, $\Dt$ differs from $D$ in that only individual tests are performed on the samples, i.e., the pooled test is not conducted.
+As a result, $\Dt\leq D$ a.s.} Thus, the constant $\delta$ can be understood as the odds of follow-up test failures.
+It is the ratio between the probabilities of a positive-containing correlated pool testing positive at the pooled testing stage but failing to identify any positives individually, versus testing positive and having at least one positive identified individually.

-In a relatively simple case where a PCR test result deterministically reports whether the sample viral load exceeds a threshold value, \CP consumes no more followup tests per positive case identified than \NP.
-This is formulated in Corollary~\ref{Cor:thm2_det_threshold_case}.
+In a special case where a test result reports whether the sample viral load exceeds a threshold value and sample viral loads are diluted by a factor equal to the pool size, \cp consumes no more tests per positive case identified than \np, as formulated in Corollary~\ref{Cor:thm2_det_threshold_case}.